 For security reasons, the recipient will need to provide some documentation.
 Usually, this includes the transfer reference number and proof of I.D. before they can receive the cash.
 If both you and your recipient have access to the Internet, you can also transfer money online.

 Of course, Western Union isn’t the only company that offers cash transfers to various countries.
-For a rundown of the best companies to use, take a look at the Money Transfer Comparison website.

 Cash in the post